Laminar Flow Cabinets

 Introduction to laminar flow clean bench

 A laminar flow cabinet is defined as enclosed workbench which is used to create a contamination free work environment through installed HEPA filters that capture all the particles entering the cabinet.
-A laminar flow hood is used for work with substances which are not hazardous for the personnel health.
+A cabinet is used for work with substances which are not hazardous for the personnel health.

-Desktop laminar flow chambers, also known as laminar flow clean benches, are similar to biosafety cabinets in the sense that they are equipments used to clean up the ambient air completely through a filtration process.
+Desktop chambers, also known as clean benches, are similar to biosafety cabinets in the sense that they are equipments used to clean up the ambient air completely through a filtration process.
 Generally, laminar air flow is designed to prevent the contamination of semiconductor wafers, some sensitive materials, and even biological samples.

-A laminar flow unit has an industry-wide usage and can be applied in quite a lot of industries such as medical, research, pharmacy, educational, аnd also in electronics, optics, micromechanics, plastic industries, etc. since they carry out processes that require a clean and sterile environment.
-A laminar flow hood is used for work with substances which are not hazardous for the personnel health, and it does not provide personal protection.
+A cabinet has an industry-wide usage and can be applied in quite a lot of industries such as medical, research, pharmacy, educational, аnd also in electronics, optics, micromechanics, plastic industries, etc. since they carry out processes that require a clean and sterile environment.
+A cabinet is used for work with substances which are not hazardous for the personnel health, and it does not provide personal protection.
 The best usage of a clean bench is for working on certainly specialized experiments in the labs that require a clean environment to design products that are nontoxic.
 Laminar flow hood creates clean air for an individual environment, which is necessary for smaller items - for example, sensitive electronic devices.
 Hence, laminar flow can be tailor-made under the specific requirements of the laboratory.

 How does a laminar air flow unit work?

-A laminar flow unit is a workbench commonly used in research and medical laboratories that creates dust free abacterial air environment.
+A cabinet is a workbench commonly used in research and medical laboratories that creates dust free abacterial air environment.

 Air from the room passes through the HEPA (High Efficiency Particulate Absorbing) filters and is fed into the working chamber by a unidirectional vertical descending flow.
 From the working area and the workbench itself the air is moved back to the environment in the following way: partly – through the perforation in the bottom rear area of the cabinet, but most air – through the space between the working surface of the table and the protecting glass.